Barton–McCombie deoxygenation: Mechanism

 The reaction mechanism consists of a catalytic radical initiation step and a propagation step.
 The alcohol (1) is first converted into a reactive carbonothioyl intermediate such as a thionoester or xanthate 2.
-Heating of AIBN results in its homolytic cleavage, generating two 2-cyanoprop-2-yl radicals 9 which each abstract a proton from tributylstannane 3 to generate tributylstannyl radicals 4 and inactive 10.
+Heating of AIBN results in its homolytic cleavage, generating two 2-cyanoprop-2-yl radicals 9, which each abstract a hydrogen from tributylstannane 3 to generate tributylstannyl radicals 4 and inactive 10.
 The tributyltin radical abstracts the xanthate group from 2 by attack of 4 at the sulfur atom with concurrent homolytic cleavage of the C-S π bond.
 This leaves a carbon centered radical that forms a C-O π bond through homolytic cleavage of the R-O σ bond, giving alkyl radical 5 and tributyltin xanthate 7.
 The sulfur tin bond in this compound is very stable and provides the driving force for this reaction.
 The alkyl radical 5 then abstracts a hydrogen atom from a new molecule of tributylstannane generating the desired deoxygenated product (6) and a new radical species ready for propagation.

 Variations

+Nearby radical-stabilizing moieties can capture the radical intermediate from the thionoester fission, as in a total synthesis of azadirachtin:

+Alternative thiocarbonyls

+Other thiocarbonyl reagents can replace the thioacyl chloride.
+In one variation the reagent is the imidazole 1,1'-thiocarbonyldiimidazole (TCDI), for example in the total synthesis of pallescensin B. TCDI is especially good to primary alcohols because there is no resonance stabilization of the thiocarbamate; the nitrogen lonepair is involved in the aromatic sextet.

+The reaction also applies to S-alkylxanthates.

 Alternative hydrogen sources

-The main disadvantage of this reaction is the use of tributylstannane which is toxic, expensive and difficult to remove from the reaction mixture.
-One alternative is the use of tributyltin oxide as the radical source and poly(methylhydridesiloxane) (PMHS) as the hydrogen source.
-Phenyl chlorothionoformate used as the starting material ultimately generates carbonyl sulfide.
+The main disadvantage to Barton–McCombie deoxygenation is the toxic and expensive tributylstannane, the endproducts of which are difficult to remove from the reaction mixture.
+One alternative is tributyltin oxide as the radical source and poly(methylhydridesiloxane) (PMHS) as the hydrogen source.